ciriuspet_logo Cirius Petpedia

 This cough originates from irritated airway mucosa and characteristically worsens with triggers: collar pressure on the trachea, excitement, physical activity, and drinking water.
 Symptoms typically appear three to ten days after exposure.

 Coughing episodes can occur dozens of times per day.
 They frequently end with gagging or producing a small amount of white, foamy discharge.
 First-time owners often mistake this for vomiting — distinguishing airway-induced post-cough regurgitation from true vomiting is worth noting for your vet visit.
+Our guide on dog vomiting causes and the vomiting vs. regurgitation distinction covers this difference in detail.

 Accompanying Signs: Nasal Discharge, Eye Discharge, Low-Grade Fever